DailyGrind-Sem6/Docs/Writerside/topics/Dockerizing-the-app.md

 : This service depends on the api-gateway service.
 It builds from a Dockerfile located in the ./Frontend directory and is named frontend.
 It exposes port 3000 and is part of the backend network.

 api-gateway
-: This service depends on the kafka service.
-It builds from a Dockerfile located in the ./API-Gateway directory and is named api-gateway.
+: It builds from a Dockerfile located in the ./API-Gateway directory and is named api-gateway.
 It exposes port 8080 and is part of the backend network.

 post-service
-: This service depends on the kafka service.
-It builds from a Dockerfile located in the ./Post-Service directory and is named post-service.
+: It builds from a Dockerfile located in the ./Post-Service directory and is named post-service.
 It exposes port 8081 and is part of the backend network.

-postdb
+comment-service
+: It builds from a Dockerfile located in the ./Comment-Service directory and is named comment-service.
+It exposes port 8082 and is part of the backend network.

+mongodb
-: This service uses the mongo:latest image and is named postdb.
+: This service uses the mongo:latest image and is named mongodb.
 It exposes port 27017 and is part of the backend network.
 Several environment variables are set to configure MongoDB, and a volume is mounted to persist the data.

 This file tells Docker to:
 - Build the image for each service using the Dockerfile in the specified location.